wdawson/okta.github.io/_source/_docs/api/resources/idps.md

 #### Find Identity Providers by Name
 {:.api .api-operation}

-Searches for IdPs by `name` in your organization.
+Searches for IdPs by `name` in your organization

 Search currently performs a startsWith match but it should be considered an implementation detail and may change without notice in the future.
 Exact matches are returned before partial matches.